jkennethjung/entry/Raw/Infogroup/README.txt

-Infogroup data for years 2017-2019 obtained from a WRDS query
+Infogroup data for year 2016 obtained from a WRDS query Wide search done by querying for all firms with NAICS code description containing the word "CONCRETE"